Ernest Saunders: Sentence and appeal

 Saunders appealed against his prison sentence of five years and three expert witnesses appeared at the Appeal Court.
 A consultant neurologist acting for the Crown, Dr Perkins, said that Saunders was suffering from depression rather than Alzheimer's disease.
 One of the other expert witnesses, another neurologist, used brain scans and other evidence to indicate that Saunders's brain was abnormally small for a man of his age, an observation which he said was consistent with a brain disease diagnosis.
+He subsequently recovered.

 On 16 May 1991, the sentence was reduced to two and a half years.

 European Court of Human Rights

 By a majority of 16-4 the ECtHR found that there was a breach of Article 6.
 The court rejected the argument of the British government that the complexity of large fraud cases and the public interest in securing a conviction justified the compulsion; the court also rejected the argument that power of a trial judge to exclude admissions was a defence in this case.

 The court stated that "the public interest cannot be invoked to justify the use of answers compulsorily obtained in a non-judicial investigation to incriminate the accused during the trial proceedings" and "the prosecution in a criminal case [must] seek to prove their case against the accused without resort to evidence obtained through methods of coercion or oppression in defiance of the will of the accused."
-Saunders was awarded damages of £75,000, which was paid in June 1997.
+Saunders was awarded legal costs of £75,000.

-Later life

-Saunders worked as a business consultant, including advising mobile phone retailer Carphone Warehouse from its early days until prior to its flotation.
-He was later appointed chairman of the executive committee of a US-based multinational petrol credit-card company, Harpur-Gelco.